Freeholder Alexander Mirabella

 As Chairman, Freeholder Mirabella helped implement the Open Space, Recreation and Historic Preservation Trust Fund, sparking some of the largest increases in Union County parkland in generations.
 He developed the Sensory Friendly Theater program to provide cultural enrichment for persons with autism and other sensory sensitivities, and he oversaw the expansion of the County’s Office of Veterans Affairs, the County’s 9-11 Memorial Committee, and the Board’s efforts in support of County workers called to active military duty.

-Freeholder Mirabella also organized the first Italian-American flag raising event for Columbus Day, and was recognized by the Union County College Foundation for his outstanding support of Union County College.
+Freeholder Mirabella also organized the annual Italian-American flag raising event for Columbus Day, and was honored in 2016 by the Italian Tribune with the “Christopher Columbus Man of the Year Award.”

 One highlight of his most recent Chairmanship was the Union County Means Business Initiative, which includes business networking events, an online information hub and newsletter, a new workforce partnership with Union County College, and a special small business loan program through the Union County Economic Development Corporation.

 Freeholder Mirabella was first elected to the Roselle Park Borough Council in 1991 and served until 1996.
-He graduated from Hobart College in Geneva, N.Y. with a Bachelor’s Degree in Economics.
-He is an Assistant Vice President with the Chubb Group of Insurance Companies.
-He and his wife, Phyllis, a former Councilwoman in Roselle Park, have a son, Alexander, and a daughter, Micayla.
+He graduated from Hobart College in Geneva, N.Y.
+He and his wife, Phyllis, have a son, Alexander, and a daughter, Micayla.